 I shared some helpful habits for non-morning people back in 2015, and my quest to conquer the start of the day is still a work-in-progress.
-Truth be told: I’m a mess in the morning.
-I love to squeeze in as much sleep as I can manage — every minute counts! — before I absolutely have to throw myself out of bed, so I’m always looking for shortcuts to shave precious time off my morning routine.
+Truth be told: I’m a bit of a mess in the morning.
+I want to squeeze in as much sleep as I can manage (every minute counts!) before I absolutely have to throw myself out of bed.
+So I’m always looking for shortcuts to shave precious time off my morning routine.

 Disclosure: this post contains affiliate links.
 I may earn a small commission if you make a purchase from these links.